 Pte.
 Alfred Bathurst (1888 – 1917)

-In March 1916 the Military Service Act was passed.
-This imposed conscription on all single men aged between 18 and 41, but exempted the medically unfit, clergymen, teachers and certain classes of industrial worker.
-Married men of the correct age were exempted until May.
+In March 1916 the Military Service Act was passed, this imposed conscription on all single men aged between 18 and 41 but exempted the medically unfit, clergymen, teachers and certain classes of industrial worker.
+Married men of the correct age were exempted until May 1916.

 It appears that Alfred was called up shortly afterwards and enlisted with the Army in Tonbridge.
-As a conscripted man he was not given the choice of which regiment to join, and was consequently posted to The Cambridgeshire Regiment.
-Unfortunately, Alfred’s military papers have not survived, however based on the records of those with similar service numbers, it seems likely he was sent to Halton Park in Tring, where he would have joined the 3rd/1st Battalion, a reserve unit that fed men into the 1st Battalion, who had been in France since early 1915.
+As a conscripted man he was not given the choice of which regiment to join and found himself posted to the Cambridgeshire Regiment.
+Unfortunately, Alfred’s military papers have not survived, however, based on the records of those with similar service numbers, it seems likely he was sent to Halton Park in Tring, where he would have joined the 3/1st Battalion, a reserve unit that fed men into the 1st Battalion, who had been in France since early 1915.

-Alfred was eventually transferred to the 8th (Service) Battalion, Lincolnshire Regiment on 23 April 1917, and along with 277 other ranks, joined the battalion at Beaufort on 2 May.
-The Lincolns had recently been in action at Arras and were hugely under-strength – losing over 400 men in just two battles.
+On 23 April 1917, Alfred was transferred into the 8th (Service) Battalion, Lincolnshire Regiment, and along with 277 other ranks, joined the battalion at Beaufort on 2 May.
+The Lincolns had recently been in action at Arras and were severely under-strength having lost over 400 men in just two battles.

 Alfred spent the whole of May out of the line, and during early June the battalion began to move north towards Ypres, eventually taking over trenches in the Wytschaete sector on the 29th.
-Much of July was spent rotating between the trenches and camp at Mount Kemmel, and Alfred would have been involved with regular working parties that performed a variety of maintenance tasks both in and out of the front trenches.
-His first experience of life at the Front had so far proven to be a relatively quiet affair, however plans for a major offensive at the end of the month were at an advanced stage, and things were about to take a tragic turn for the worse.
+Much of July was spent rotating between the trenches and camp at Mount Kemmel, and Alfred is likely to have been involved with regular working parties that performed a variety of maintenance tasks both in and out of the front lines.
+His first experience of life at the front had so far proven to be a relatively quiet affair; however plans for a major offensive at the end of the month were at an advanced stage, and things were about to take a tragic turn for the worse.

-At 3:50 a.m. on the morning of 31 July the battalion made an attack towards Rifle Farm in an action that would form part of the Third Battle of Ypres (Passchendaele.)
-‘D’ Company led the assault, and formed a defensive flank on the right of the 4th Middlesex Regiment.
-The remaining Lincolns were quickly drawn into the fighting, which at times was at close quarter, and found themselves hard-pressed to gain any ground.
+At 3:50 am on the morning of 31 July the Lincolns made an attack towards Rifle Farm in an action that would form part of the Third Battle of Ypres (more commonly known as Passchendaele.)
+‘D’ Company led the battalion advance and formed a defensive flank on the right of the 4th Middlesex Regiment.
+The remaining platoons were rapidly drawn into the fighting, which at times was at close quarter, and found themselves hard-pressed to gain any ground.
 Runners sent back to the reserve for assistance were all shot before they got there, and there were a large number of casualties.
 A brigade narrative written after the battle ends the account of this particular attack with the words “This party fought it out where they were until they were all either killed or wounded.”
-The battalion War Diary also records that no trace could be found of ‘D’ Coy, and based on the report of the rest of the day’s events, it seems very likely Alfred was amongst the unfortunates completely wiped out.
+The Battalion War Diary also records that no trace could be found of ‘D’ Coy, and based on the report of the rest of the day’s events; it seems very likely Alfred was amongst the unfortunates entirely ‘wiped out’.

-His body was never recovered and he was subsequently recorded as missing, presumed dead.
-He is commemorated on the Menin Gate Memorial in Ypres, and awarded the British War and Victory Medals.
+His body was either never recovered or later identified, and he was subsequently recorded as missing, presumed dead.
+In addition to the Platt War Memorial Alfred is commemorated on the Menin Gate in Ypres, and was awarded the British War and Victory Medals.